opsxcq/blog/content/post/linear-programming.md

 print("By growing them the profit will be: "+str(pulp.value(problem.objective)))
 ```

+# <a name="example1-tableau"></a>Solving the example 1 by hand with tableau simplex method

+To make it possible to solve a linear programming problem using the tableau
+simplex method, the first thing to be done is to rearrange the problem into the
+**normal form**.

+- make it into equations
+- add variables `f1` and so on
+- standard form

 # <a name="example2"></a> Example 2

 Since linear programming advances were due to the war, this example focus on the